 In total, that’s about 390,900 plants.
 Of these, roughly 369,400 create flowers.
 And of those, it’s very hard to say what percentage of plants have pink flowers.

 What we can say with authority is that there exist tens of thousands of pink flower species.
 Bloom color is dictated by DNA, which is in turn dictated by natural selection.
-When the flowers performed well over evolutionary time, those traits get saved.
+When the flowers performed well over evolutionary time, those traits were saved.

 Most likely, pink is an evolutionarily successful color because it attracts pollinators.
 Plus, humans like to look at pink, so we cultivate it.